Hands down the best podcast episode I ever did...

 Within 2 weeks of getting up at 4:30AM and doing three hours in the car every day I was sick.
 Like coughing, sneezing, trying not to fall asleep at my desk sick.
 For a week straight.
 I couldn't go to my doctor because I had no time off and my doctor was an hour and a half away.

 On top of being sick I was a nervous wreck.
-I knew I was in the wrong situation - and I knew it was only a matter of time before everyone else figured it out.
+I knew this was the wrong situation - and I knew it was only a matter of time before everyone else figured it out.

 As soon as I had the strength I sat down with my new boss and we quickly came to the agreement that this wasn't going to work.
 I immediately felt better.

-Get out of the boat.
+Burn the big boat.
 Let go of the lifeboat.
 Completely.
 Fully.
 Forever.
 Burn the boat.

 For me that meant no more talking to recruiters.
 No more looking at job postings.
 I have taken my last job as an employee.

-Burning the boat forced me to work out my issues with anxiety and come closer to the entrepreneur I was meant to be.
+With no boat and no lifeboat, I was forced to work out my issues with anxiety and come closer to the entrepreneur I was meant to be.

 For you your lifeboat may be your full time job.
 It may be the sense of security you get from driving Uber on the weekends.
 Or staying in a relationship provides security but nothing else.
-It could be a pattern of self talk that you tell yourself is keeping you 'realistic', but keeps you tethered.
-It could be Facebook - you tell yourself it keeps you connected but in reality it sucks away time and leaves you feeling bad.
+It could be a pattern of self talk that you tell yourself is keeping you 'realistic', but keeps you tethered to a low place.
+It could be Facebook - you may tell yourself it keeps you connected but in reality it sucks away time and leaves you feeling bad.

-I encourage you to think about your lifeboat.
+Think about your lifeboat.
 What is the thing that costs you time and energy without bringing you closer to your goals.
 How could you let it go?
-What would really happen if you stopped allowing it to have your time?
+What would really happen if you stopped allowing it to suck your time?

 Let it go for a week or a weekend.
 See what happens.
 Take stock of how you feel.
 Notice whether or not you feel lighter, freer, more ready to make your goals happen.

 I have heard many an entrepreneur say 'Jump and the net will appear.'
 My net came in the form of restructuring the way I worked with my clients.
-Now instead of constantly looking for new projects I focus on the clients I have already worked with.
-Many of my relationships with clients are now more true consulting relationships.
+Now instead of constantly looking for new projects I focus on the clients I already have.
+My relationships with clients are now true consulting relationships.
 I meet with them every few weeks and I advise them on what to do next.
 Some of the ideas we come up with are executed by my team, and some they are able to complete using internal resources.
 It's a rich and rewarding way to do business, and I wouldn't have come to it if I was still thinking about going back to corporate work.